 What is energy efficiency?

 Something is more energy efficient if it delivers more services for the same energy input, or the same services for less energy input.
-For example, a compact fluorescent light (CFL) bulb uses less energy than an incandescent bulb to produce the same amount of light, therefore the CFL is considered to be more energy efficient.
+For example, a light-emitting diode (LED) bulb uses less energy than an incandescent bulb to produce the same amount of light, therefore the LED is considered to be more energy efficient.

 What are the IEA 25 energy efficiency policy recommendations?